Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Cross-view Saliency Alignment

 \subsubsection{Foreground Background Fusion}

 We then combine the cropped foreground patch from the source image (foreground image) with another randomly selected image (background image).
-To avoid saliency ambiguity where the augmented images are composed of multiple semantic objects, our approach restricts each augmented view to contain the saliency information only of one semantic object.
-Here we consider two ways of merging based on different choices of the background dataset.
-(I) The background dataset is the same as the foreground dataset.
-The background image also contains a foreground object of the targeted fine-grained dataset.
-Therefore, the saliency information of the background needs to be eliminated.
+To avoid saliency ambiguity, we restrict each augmented view to contain the saliency information only of one semantic object.
+We consider two ways of merging: (I) The background dataset is the same as the foreground dataset.
+The saliency information of the background needs to be eliminated.
 We first calculate the bounding box $B_f$, $B_b$ of the foreground and background images, respectively, using Eqn. \ref{eqation:2}.
+For scenic images, we use the bounding box with maximum area.
 Then select a random patch from the foreground $B_f$ and resize it to the shape of $B_b$.
 Finally, we replace $B_b$ with the resized foreground patch.
 (II) The background dataset is different from the foreground dataset.
-To avoid the background from having an object of the same fine-grained class as the foreground, we wish the background dataset to be rich in different environments.
-Thus we choose dataset like COCO rather than the iconic dataset like ImageNet.
-Again, we first calculate the bounding box $B_f$ of the foreground and select a random patch.
+We choose a dataset like COCO rather than the iconic dataset like IN such that the background dataset is rich in environments.
+Again, we calculate the bounding box $B_f$ of the foreground and select a random patch.
 Then we resize the selected patch based on an area ratio (to the area of the background) which is sampled from a uniform distribution $(\beta,1)$.
 Finally, we 'paste' the resized patch to a random location in the background.